Paul-Dempsey/pachde1/docs/Imagine.md

 - All knobs are clicky knobs.
 Click on a knob to increment the value by a useful unit.
 Ctrl+Click to decrement (Cmd+Click on Mac).
+Hold down Shift for 10x the un-shifted amount.

 - Open an image by clicking the Picture button next to the Play/Pause button.

+- The violet input port next to the Play/Pause button toggles between play and pause when it receives a trigger.

 - Adjust the speed of the read head with the **speed** knob.
 The next **x?** knob multiplies the **speed** by **x1** - **x10** times.